The Christmas Season

 "Oh, the mistletoe bough!"

 ~ The Mistletoe Bough, 1830 ballad

-Dressing for the holidays includes seasonal colours in clothing, but also in the traditional decking of the halls, with boughs of holly and with mistletoe, often in the form of a "kissing-bough."
-The plant’s romantic overtones are thought to date from the 1st century Druids.
+Dressing for the holidays includes seasonal colours in clothing, but also "decking of the halls" with boughs of holly and with mistletoe, often in the form of a "kissing-bough."
+The custom of kissing under the mistletoe is thought to date all the way back to first century Druids!
 Because mistletoe could blossom even during the frozen winter, it was viewed as a sacred symbol of new life and administered medicinally to humans and animals alike in the hope of restoring fertility.
-Mistletoe also figures in a Scandinavian legend of Balder, god of Peace, who was slain with an arrow made from mistletoe.
-He was restored to life by his God-parents Odin and Frigga, and mistletoe was then given into the keeping of the goddess of Love who ordained that everyone who passed under it should receive a kiss, to show that the branch had become an emblem of love, and not of hate.
+Mistletoe also figures in the Scandinavian legend of Balder, the god of Peace, who was slain with an arrow made from mistletoe.
+Restored to life by his God-parents Odin and Frigga, the mistletoe plant was given into the keeping of the goddess of Love who ordained that everyone who passed under it should receive a kiss, to remember that the branch was now an emblem of love, and not of hate. ❤️🌱 💚

 Dressing for the holidays can often include not only seasonal colours for one's clothing, but traditional decorations, including decking the halls, not only with boughs of holly, but often with the mistletoe herb, in the form of a "kissing-bough."

 Kissing under sprigs of mistletoe is a well-known holiday tradition, but this plant’s history as a symbolic herb dates back thousands of years.
 Many ancient cultures prized mistletoe for its healing properties.